 Community Infrastructure Levy (CIL) is a new way for monies to be raised from development to fund infrastructure .
-It will be charged on planning approvals given after 1 January 2019 on relevant development.
-As things stand at the moment, it will apply to housing in Perranzabuloe, aside from exceptions like affordable housing and self-builds, at a rate of £100 per square metre floorspace for developments of 1-10 dwellings, and £35 psm on larger sites.
+It will be charged on planning approvals issued after 1 January 2019 on relevant development.
+In Perranzabuloe, it will apply to housing – aside from exceptions like affordable housing and self-builds – at a rate of £100 per square metre floorspace for developments of 1-10 dwellings, and £35 psm on larger sites.

 Cornwall Council has produced a very readable, short guide to CIL at https://www.cornwall.gov.uk/media/33845920/community-infrastructure-levy-charging-schedule-final.pdf .

 Why is CIL relevant to preparation of an NDP?

 Firstly, the parish will receive a larger proportion (25%) of CIL funds collected by CC to spend within the parish if it has an up-to-date NDP than if it doesn’t – when it receives only 15%.

 Secondly, if the parish adopts a ‘second-homes policy’ – more formally known as a Principal or Primary Residence Policy (PRP) – then the CIL will drop to zero in the parish, or in the part of the parish covered by the policy.
 If the community were to consider adopting a PRP, like St Ives and Crantock, then the loss of these funds would be an issue to weigh in the balance.